STACK-KGEC/stack-dsa-tracker/CONTRIBUTING.md

 ---

 ## **📜 Code of Conduct**
 Be respectful and inclusive.
-Follow [STACK KGEC's Code of Conduct](https://github.com/STACK-KGEC/.github/blob/main/CODE_OF_CONDUCT.md).
+Follow [Code of Conduct](https://github.com/STACK-KGEC/stack-dsa-tracker/blob/main/CODE_OF_CONDUCT.md).

 ---